Student and Community Workforce Agreement

 African-American Males and Students of Color

 This program has specifically sought to ensure a welcome path for Black males, whether current or former students, or wage earners for a student family.
 SPSSeattle Public Schools More is committed to unapologetically support and serve students and families furthest from educational justice.
 The career success for all students of color show that college career paths are difficult to navigate and have lower college graduation outcomes.
 This construction career gives a high-wage and no-debt career path, health care and retirement pensions for our union workers (for the duration of their work on a specific covered job).

 Careers and employment are meaningful to a community that seeks race and social justice.
 It reflects how significant it is to work on a construction project for a neighborhood school their own child may attend, and having a high-wage career that gives financial stability to remain in their own neighborhood and home and thus enjoy the school you built.

-Student and Community Workforce Agreement supports business objectives and prioritizes career development, is a negotiated contract between the local building construction trade unions and Seattle Public Schools.
+SCWAStudent and Community Workforce Agreement supports business objectives and prioritizes career development, More is a negotiated contract between the local building construction trade unions and Seattle Public Schools.
 Read expectations and requirements for contractors.